 Western New York lags behind the rest of the world in rehabilitation capabilities.

-Announced in June 2021 and slated to open in spring 2022, Daemen College’s Todd & Leslie Shatkin Institute for Mobility Innovation & Technology (IMIT) will become Western New York’s most comprehensive advanced rehab facility of its kind in the region.
+Announced in June 2021 and slated to open in 2022, Daemen College’s Todd & Leslie Shatkin Institute for Mobility Innovation & Technology (IMIT) will become Western New York’s most comprehensive advanced rehab facility of its kind in the region.

 Featuring the world’s leading robotic devices and assistive technology, IMIT will help a wide range of people with mobility and walking challenges, specifically addressing the special health needs of the elderly, disabled, chronically ill, disadvantaged, children, and veterans.
 The Institute will provide: